alexamarzina/alexamarzina.github.io/_posts/2020-08-03-mayweather-mcgregor.md

 Wrestling fans found the act all too familiar — right down to McGregor's custom outfit.

 Mayweather and McGregor should not need to borrow from WWE's proven playbook to sell their match.
-The draw should be young, cocky McGregor (arguably MMA's best <a href="http://cagepages.com/2017/02/08/anderson-silva-conor- mcgregor-best/ target="_blank"">pure striker</a>) challenging a historically brash Mayweather (a generational, <a href="http://boxrec.com/boxer/352" target="_blank">unbeaten</a> boxing champion) in a rare crossover bout.
+The draw should be young, cocky McGregor (arguably MMA's best <a href="http://cagepages.com/2017/02/08/anderson-silva-conor-mcgregor-best/" target="_blank">pure striker</a>) challenging a historically brash Mayweather (a generational, <a href="http://boxrec.com/boxer/352" target="_blank">unbeaten</a> boxing champion) in a rare crossover bout.

 What McGregor is attempting to do Aug.
 26 is absurd.
 An ultimate fighter is headed to Las Vegas to box a boxer.
 The Golden State Warriors might stand a better chance traveling to Pittsburgh and challenging the Penguins to a game of hockey.